soy-tuber/nemoclaw-local-inference-guide/BLOG-openclaw-agent-engineering.md

-# Running OpenClaw with Local vLLM: Architecture, Parsers, and the Agent Engineering Gap
+# [NemoClaw] Running OpenClaw with Local vLLM: Architecture, Parsers, and the Agent Engineering Gap

 *March 20, 2026*